timruffles/event-source-express-angular-real-time-tutorial/article.md

 EventSource is a HTTP based protocol that allows one-way evented communication from the server to the client.
 It avoids the overhead of polling, provides seamless reconnection without any code on your part and has an incredibly simple API.

-I'll take you through both the client and server-side of a chat application implemented via EventSource.
+I'll take you through the server-sent events related parts of both the client and server-side of a chat application implemented via EventSource.
 We'll use AngularJS in the client and NodeJS in the server.

 First - let's check out the EventSource API itself: